Having an online freelance portfolio can fast-track your growth in the gig economy.

 Social media is an effective way to get short-term traffic to your portfolio website and content.
 Effective social media marketing also helps build your credibility as an expert in your niche.

 Instagram, for example, is perfect for photographers and videographers who want to share their best work.
 Its flexible formats, namely Reels, Stories, and feed posts, give users multiple ways to discover and interact with content.
+Adding a QR code to your Instagram bio can make it easier for followers to access your portfolio or website, and can help you reach a wider audience.

 TikTok—believe it or not—is also effective in establishing authority for freelancers in almost every niche.
 You can upload short tutorial videos, react to subject matter experts, and post about TikTok quotes that your target viewers use.